rberenguel/obsidian-snipper-plugin/README.md

 ---

+## Why?

+I wanted some sort of one-shot journal I could come back and check later.
+My usual daily note is full of [dataview](https://blacksmithgu.github.io/obsidian-dataview/) queries (so far, I guess they'll become [Bases](https://help.obsidian.md/bases) soon), so finding a thread of what I did would be cumbersome.
+It would also be annoying to find / summarize later.

+The solution I settled on is having a dedicated file for the daily summary/snippet, on a separate folder.
+Named with an easily parsable format (`s-ORIGINAL`).
+The plugin itself lets you edit this file inline where you place it, so it feels like editing a section of your main document, but gets stored elsewhere.
+It also styles it in more funky ways, because why not!
+I decided to force the plugin to have a character limit, too.
+It should be the main headline for the day, the very short summary.
+Of course, you can set the character limit to 100k characters.
+But it defaults to 140.

 ## Features

 - **Atomic Snippets:** Stores your snippet in a separate file (e.g., `Snippets/s-20250618.md`) while letting you edit it from your main note.